-- 2. (1) A person who is a nominated officer under section 1(9)(a) commits an offence if the conditions in subsections (2) to (4) are satisfied. - (2) The first condition is that he - - (a) knows or suspects, or - (b) has reasonable grounds for knowing or suspecting, - that another person is engaged in money laundering. - (3) The second condition is that the information or other matter - - (a) on which his knowledge or suspicion is based, or - (b) which gives reasonable grounds for such knowledge or suspicion, came to him in consequence of a disclosure made under section 1. - (4) The third condition is that he does not make the required disclosure as soon as is practicable after the information or other matter comes to him. - (5) The required disclosure is a disclosure of the information or other matter - - (a) to a police officer, - (b) in the form and manner (if any) prescribed for the purposes of this subsection by regulations under section 11.

-- (6) But a person does not commit an offence under this section if he has a reasonable excuse for not disclosing the information or other matter. - (7) In deciding whether a person committed an offence under this section the court must consider whether he followed any relevant rules or guidance which were at the time concerned - - (a) made or issued by the Commission under section 15 or any other enactment, and - (b) published in a manner it approved as appropriate in its opinion to bring the rules or guidance to the attention of persons likely to be affected by it. - (8) A disclosure to a police officer does not contravene any obligation as to confidentiality or other restriction on the disclosure of information imposed by statute, contract or otherwise.
+- 2. (1) A person who is a nominated officer under section 1(9)(a) commits an offence if the conditions in subsections (2) to (4) are satisfied. - (2) The first condition is that he - (a) knows or suspects, or - (b) has reasonable grounds for knowing or suspecting, that another person is engaged in money laundering. - (3) The second condition is that the information or other matter - - (a) on which his knowledge or suspicion is based, or - (b) which gives reasonable grounds for such knowledge or suspicion, came to him in consequence of a disclosure made under section 1. - (4) The third condition is that he does not make the required disclosure as soon as is practicable after the information or other matter comes to him. - (5) The required disclosure is a disclosure of the information or other matter - - (a) to a prescribed police officer, - (b) in the form and manner (if any) prescribed for the purposes of this subsection by regulations under section 11. - (6) But a person does not commit an offence under this section if he has a reasonable excuse for not disclosing the information or other matter. - (7) In deciding whether a person committed an offence under this section the court must consider whether he followed any relevant rules, guidance or instructions which were at the time concerned - - (a) made or issued by the Commission under section 15 or any other enactment, and - (b) published in a manner it approved as appropriate in its opinion to bring the rules, guidance or instructions to the attention of persons likely to be affected by it. - (8) A disclosure made in good faith to a prescribed police officer does not contravene any obligation as to confidentiality or other restriction on the disclosure of information imposed by statute, contract or otherwise. - (9) In subsection (8) "good faith" means that the person making the disclosure (a) knows or suspects, or